uwescience/DSSG2016-UnsafeFoods/README.md

   file to strict JSON
 * `code/amz-reviews-lda.R`: Code to conduct LDA topic modeling and create interactive visualizations in R
+* `code/enforcement-data-merge.R`: Code to extract data on food products from the weekly FDA enforcement reports and generate one large CSV from the 200+ weekly CSVs.
 * `notebooks/Fetching ASINs (FINALLY).ipynb`: Code to gather all ASINs for a file of UPCs
 * `notebooks/NLTK Workbook.ipynb`: Notebook to create a corpus from the Amazon